-Table 1 and the examples below illustrate hypothetical Redemption Amounts payable at maturity on a \$1,000 investment in the securities for a range of hypothetical examples assuming that the securities are not redeemed prior to maturity and the Buffer Amount is 20%.
+Table 1 and the examples below illustrate hypothetical Redemption Amounts payable at maturity on a \$1,000 investment in the securities for a range of hypothetical examples assuming that the securities are not redeemed prior to maturity and the Knock-In Level is 50% of the Initial Level.
+The actual Knock-In Level is set forth on the cover of this pricing supplement.
 The examples are intended to illustrate hypothetical calculations of only the Redemption Amount and do not illustrate the calculation or payment of any individual Contingent Coupon, if any.
 The Redemption Amounts set forth below are for illustrative purposes only.
 The actual Redemption Amount applicable to a purchaser of the securities will be based on the Final Level.
 You should consider carefully whether the securities are suited to your investment goals.
 Any payment on the securities is subject to our ability to pay our obligations as they become due.
 The numbers appearing in the tables and examples below have been rounded for ease of analysis.